binh234/capu/README.md

 - `min_error_probability` - minimum error probability (as in the paper)
 - `additional_confidence` - confidence bias (as in the paper)
 - `special_tokens_fix` to reproduce some reported results of pretrained models

-For evaluation use [M^2Scorer](https://github.com/nusnlp/m2scorer) and [ERRANT](https://github.com/chrisjbryant/errant).

-## Text Simplification
-The code and README for Text Simplification version of GECToR will be added soon.

 ## Citation
 If you find this work is useful for your research, please cite our paper: